gvhconnect/go4wd-init_2/content/sport.md

         text: '%''ge of Olympic Sailors started in Optis'
   - _bookshop_name: start_left
     preheading: sports development
-    heading: for the benefit of mankind
+    heading: for the benefit of the sport, the participants, and mankind
     text: >-
       development is about building capacity to engage youth and build awareness of how to survive and prosper.